(Hallux valgus, "Bunion", deviation of the big toe)

 A 42-year-old woman, waitress, because of severe pain when walking she couldn't work properly.

 Her left foot before and after surgery.
-She could resume activity immediately after surgery, and resume her hard-work after 8 weeks.
-X-ray on the right.
+She could resume activity immediately after surgery, and return to her hard-work after 8 weeks.
+X-ray on the right side.
 Durable correction with the 55 mm V-tek plate.
 No shortening of the toe or the 1. metatarsal.
 No protruding wires.
 Plate removal is not necessary thanks to the titanium plate.

 For more examples of successful Forefoot-correction please also check the